SiniKraft/YoutubeDownloader/README.md

 Extract it and try to run qtapp.py
 You'll need to install PySide2, qt-material and pytube.
 Should work on python 3.6 +
+### Extensions ?
+Currently, only Windows browsers are supported.
+I Highly recommend you to use Firefox, which is the only one respecting your privacy.
+Just click on the Firefox-extension.xpi file and it should install.
+For other browsers, download Chrome-Edge-Opera-and-more zip, extract it and follow instructions of the ReadMe file.